-Brett Petersen is entering his 16th season as the head coach of the Gustavus Adolphus men's hockey team in 2015.
+Brett Petersen enters his 17th season as the head coach of the Gustavus Adolphus men's hockey team for the 2016-17 season.

-In his 15-year tenure behind the Gustavus bench, Petersen has compiled a 206-157-40 overall record.
-His 206 wins at Gustavus ranks second behind legendary coach Don Roberts.
-He has been named MIAC Coach of the Year twice, once in 2001-02 after helping the Gusties make the jump from ninth place the year before to a second place finish in the conference, and again in 2009-10 after leading the Gusties to their first MIAC Title since 1993.
+In his 16-year tenure behind the Gustavus bench, Petersen has compiled a 212-171-45 overall record.
+His 212 wins at Gustavus rank second behind legendary coach Don Roberts.
+He has been named MIAC Coach of the Year twice, once in 2001-02 after helping the Gusties make the jump from ninth place the year before to a second place finish in the conference, and again in 2009-10 after leading the Gusties to their first MIAC title since 1993.
 While at Gustavus, Petersen has worked with 18 All-Conference players, three MIAC Player of the Year recipients, eight AHCA All-Americans and one National Player of the Year (David Martinson, 2010).

 Petersen, a Roseville, Minnesota native, started his coaching career with the St. Paul Vulcans of the United States Hockey League (USHL) from 1992-1994.
 He was named assistant coach at St. Cloud State University of the Western Collegiate Hockey Association (WCHA) in the spring of 1994.
 During his six years at St. Cloud State, he coordinated the recruiting process for head coach Craig Dahl, while also being closely involved with practice planning, player development and bench coaching.